 Have it all with the Koheras HARMONIK

 We suggest you go for our high-powered, frequency-doubled Koheras HARMONIK fiber laser system.
-This system gives you a unique combination of high power, low noise, excellent beam quality, and a narrow linewidth.
+This system is mode-hop-free and gives you a unique combination of high power, low noise, excellent beam quality, and a narrow linewidth.

 < -132 dBc/Hz @ 10 MHz

-Go to the HARMONIK product page for more information.
+Do you need more details?
+Go to the HARMONIK product page.

 This laser is robust enough for oil rigs yet sophisticated enough for the lab